 X-rays are used to determine if there are any bone fractures or if there is a degenerative joint disease.
 The x-rays cannot show if there is a problem within a muscle however.

 If a compressed nerve is suspected then a nerve study might be conducted.
 Occasionally a physician will do a bone scan to look for compression fractures or tumours; however this is not a frequent diagnostic tool for back pain.

 Generally back pain may be treated at home with instant back pain relief being found within 72 hours.
-Pain relievers in addition to hot and cold packs usually help ease the pain.
+Pain relievers in addition to hot and cold packs usually help ease the pain and inflammation.
 Lying in bed for a day or two may be beneficial, but longer will only make back pain worse.
 There are a wide array of therapies and natural remedies available.

-How To Cure Back Pain Naturally With Physical Therapy
+How to Relieve Back Pain Naturally With Physical Therapy